dcaulton/guided_redaction/README.md

 Uses Python, OpenCV and Tesseract and the EAST algorithm to analyze and redact information on images.

+Has a GUI to facilitate day to day redaction tasks as well as research.

 ## to install the backend
 - Python 3 is required.
 - For desktop, set up a python virtualenv just to keep things tidy.
 It's your call on a dockerized server container.